adshahbaaz/euler/README.md

 ## Introduction

-This repo documents my solutions to project euler problems in `C`.
+This repo documents my solutions to *Project Euler* problems in `C`.
 The idea is to test both my understanding of math and the `C` programming language, having just finished reading `K & R`.

 I have strived to write optimal and elegant solutions, but in cases where the optimal solution is verbose and the performance cost of brute forcing it is minimal, I choose the brute force approach.